JFrog Cloud Data Processing Addendum

 Upon termination or expiration of the Agreement JFrog shall delete, within up to sixty (60) days, all Personal Data provided by the Controller pursuant to the Agreement.
 For the removal of doubt, JFrog will not have any obligation to retain such data following the termination of this Agreement.
 This requirement shall not apply (i) to the extent JFrog is required by applicable law to which JFrog is subject, to retain some or all of the Personal Data; and (ii) to archived data on back-up systems (e.g., in the form of audit logs).
 In such case the relevant Personal Data shall be securely isolated and protected from any further Processing, except to the extent required by applicable law.

 Controller, at its own costs and expenses, shall be permitted to monitor JFrog compliance with this DPA by performing an annual virtual privacy and information security assessment.
-JFrog will: (i) provide Controller and any mutually authorized third-party representative access to all non-internal documentation necessary to demonstrate compliance with this DPA relating to the protection of Personal Data; which may include response to a privacy and information security questionnaire, copies of relevant audits, reviews, tests, or certifications of JFrog platform or processes, including an annual SOC2 Type II Report, ISO 27001 and ISO 27017 certifications; (ii) maintain its controls to the level attested to Controller in such assessments.
+JFrog will: (i) provide Controller and any mutually authorized third-party representative with non-internal documentation necessary to demonstrate compliance with this DPA relating to the protection of Personal Data; which may include response to a privacy and information security questionnaire, copies of relevant audits, reviews, tests, or certifications of JFrog platform or processes, including an annual SOC2 Type II Report, ISO 27001 and ISO 27017 certifications; (ii) maintain its controls to the level attested to Controller in such assessments.

 - Government Requests.